-241. From Table 4.2.1.1 it can be found that the CPs in the southern Mediterranean rim did not report valid data as required by Decision IG.23/6 of COP 20 related to the 2017 Mediterranean Quality Status Report (MED QSR), and Decision IG.24/4 of COP21 providing the 2023 MED QSR Roadmap implementation.
+302:241.
+From Table 4.2.1.1 it can be found that the CPs in the southern Mediterranean rim did not report valid data as required by Decision IG.23/6 of COP 20 related to the 2017 Mediterranean Quality Status Report (MED QSR), and Decision IG.24/4 of COP21 providing the 2023 MED QSR Roadmap implementation.

-242. Cyprus provided data for the period 2016-2021 and data for a variable number of stations were provided for different years.
+303-242.
+Cyprus provided data for the period 2016-2021 and data for a variable number of stations were provided for different years.
 From the first screening only data for 10 to 15 stations can be used.
 Frequency ranged from 2 to 6 times per year and most of the IMAP mandatory parameters were measured.
 An additional quality check of data is needed in order to understand if a reliable assessment can be performed.

-243. Israel provided data only for one sampling per year (summer) for the period 2017-2020.
+304.243.
+Israel provided data only for one sampling per year (summer) for the period 2017-2020.
 It is not in line with the IMAP requirement, which for example in the best case of oligotrophic waters requires bimonthly frequency in the Coastal Waters (CW) and seasonal frequency in the Offshore Waters (OW).

-244. Lebanon provided data for the period 2017-2021, but only data for 2019 are compatible with the IMAP requirements.
+305-244.
+Lebanon provided data for the period 2017-2021, but only data for 2019 are compatible with the IMAP requirements.
 Other reported data are related to monitoring of beaches, therefore, where local processes (waves, resuspension, etc.,) substantially influence the measurements.
 For that reason, data cannot be used for IMAP EO 5 assessment.

-245. Turkiye provided only data for 2019 which need additional quality check given several stations are located in transitional waters which are heavily impacted from the land and subject to great variability.
+306.245.
+Turkiye provided only data for 2019 which need additional quality check given several stations are located in transitional waters which are heavily impacted from the land and subject to great variability.
 Although data for 2016 should not be considered for the preparation of the 2023 MED QSR, they were analysed given the present scarcity of data reported.
 However, these data were generated in the course of only one cruise, and therefore they cannot be used for the present IMAP EO 5 assessment.

-246. Some of data were reported to IMAP IS very close to the 31st October, the cut-off date for data reporting, and without having a functional data quality control at the level of IMAP IS, at this late stage it was impossible to undertake data quality control and evaluation including through direct consultations with the CPs.
+307.246.
+Some of data were reported to IMAP IS very close to the 31st October, the cut-off date for data reporting, and without having a functional data quality control at the level of IMAP IS, at this late stage it was impossible to undertake data quality control and evaluation including through direct consultations with the CPs.

-248. Given the above explained status of data reported, in particular the lack of homogenous and quality assured data reported in line with IMAP requirements, it was necessary to explore the use of alternative data sources.
+Given the above explained status of data reported, in particular the lack of homogenous and quality assured data reported in line with IMAP requirements, it was necessary to explore the use of alternative data sources.
 The COPERNICUS source was found relevant regarding the existence of a systematic repository of remote sensing data for Chl a.
 Using only Chl a data, with a good geographical coverage (1 x 1 km) and high sensing frequency (daily), it is possible to tentatively develop a simple assessment method, by applying ecological rules and a comparison of the obtained values to the defined G/M threshold.
-Chlorophyll a data for the Levantine Sea Sub-division, comprising of 22 million records, and for the Aegean Sea Sub-division, comprising of 20 million records, were downloaded from the Copernicus web-site26.
+Due to a huge amount of data for the whole AEL which was impossible to process with an ordinary PC, at the stage of closing preparation of the 2023 MED QSR IMAP Pollution Chapters it was possible to perform only the assessment for the Levantine Sea, one of the two subdivisions of AEL.